fly-lang/fly/llvm/docs/AddingConstrainedIntrinsics.rst

   lib/CodeGen/SelectionDAG/SelectionDAGBuilder.cpp

-Most of the STRICT nodes get legalized the same as their matching non-STRICT counterparts.
-A new STRICT node with this property must get added to the switch in SelectionDAGLegalize::LegalizeOp().::
+Most of the STRICT nodes getValue legalized the same as their matching non-STRICT counterparts.
+A new STRICT node with this property must getValue added to the switch in SelectionDAGLegalize::LegalizeOp().::

   lib/CodeGen/SelectionDAG/LegalizeDAG.cpp